benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

  - Use up to 64GB of memory at a time, instead of unbounded memory.

 To run the pipeline use our Python script [run_pipeline.py](./scripts/run_pipeline.py).
 This script calls `nextflow run` to run the pipeline and also saves detailed logs along with other pipeline outputs.
 We tell it which pipeline to run with the `--workflow` argument.
 We specifiy the configuration with `--config`.
-We also pass the `--subject` and `--date` for the session we want to process.
+We also pass the `experimenter`, `--subject`, and `--date` for the session we want to process.

 ```
 cd /vol/cortex/cd4/geffenlab/nextflow/geffenlab-ephys-pipeline/scripts